 Non-U.S. citizens seeking to study in an approved ATSU program must obtain an F-1 visa issued by the U.S. Government.
 ATSU is approved to issue a U.S. Department of Homeland Security I-20 Form for select ATSU programs.
 Not all ATSU programs admit non-U.S. citizens at this time.

 For more information on F-1 student visas, please visit the International Students webpage.

 FERPA - Student Privacy +

 A.T.
 Still University is committed to protecting the privacy rights of its students.
 The Family Educational Rights and Privacy Act (FERPA) sets forth requirements regarding the privacy of student records.
 FERPA governs the release and access to education records maintained by an educational institution.
-Any educational institution that receives funds under any program administered by the U.S. Secretary of Education must comply with FERPA.
+FERPA applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 The following information covers the basic privacy issues related to student records, under FERPA.
-Questions concerning FERPA can be emailed to firstname.lastname@example.org.
+Questions concerning FERPA can be emailed to email@example.com.

 An education record is any record maintained by the University or agency or party acting for the University from which a student can be personally identified.
 Records may be in any form and include, but not limited to: written documents, computer media, video or audio tape, photographs, microfilm, microfiche, and electronic files.

 - Sole possession records – a record kept by a faculty or staff member if it is kept in the sole possession of the maker of the record and is not accessible or revealed to any other.